-Intangibles with finite lives are amortized on a straight-line basis over their respective useful lives and reviewed for potential impairment whenever events or changes in circumstances indicate that the carrying value of an intangible asset may not be fully recoverable.
-The Company did not recognize any intangible impairment during the period ended June 30, 2023.
+Intangible assets with finite lives are amortized on a straight-line basis over their respective useful lives and reviewed for potential impairment whenever events or changes in circumstances indicate that the carrying value of an intangible asset may not be fully recoverable.
+The Company did not recognize any intangible asset impairment during the period ended June 30, 2024.